Privacy and AI Policies

 • The content of your message

-The Firm uses the information you submit through the contact form to:
+The Practice uses the information you submit through the contact form to:

 • Respond to your inquiry

-• Determine whether the Firm is able to assist you
+• Determine whether the Practice is able to assist you

 • Conduct a conflicts-of-interest check before agreeing to any representation

-The Firm does not use your information for marketing purposes without your consent.
-The Firm does not sell your information to third parties.
+The Practice does not use your information for marketing purposes without your consent.
+The Practice does not sell your information to third parties.

 4. No Attorney-Client Relationship